Department of Public Works

 The Public Works Office Hours are Monday – Friday, 7:30 a.m. to 3:00 p.m.

-NOTICE: The Recycling Convenience Center days/hours:
+NOTICE UPDATED 4.6.26: The Recycling Convenience Center days/hours year-round:

-Monday, Wednesday, Friday 8:00 a.m. – 1:30 p.m.; Tuesday & Thursday – CLOSED
+Monday, Wednesday, Friday & Saturday 8:00 a.m. – 1:00 p.m.; Tuesday & Thursday – CLOSED

 NOTICE* Please be advised that the Department of Public Works can no longer accept Bamboo during brush collection or at the Recycling Center.
 Residents may bring bamboo to the Monmouth County Reclamation Center located at 6000 Asbury Road, Tinton Falls, NJ 07753.
 Thank you for your cooperation.